Call for Papers: Audre Rapoport Prize for Scholarship on Gender and Human Rights

 TOPIC: The scope of the topic is broad.
 We welcome papers, from any discipline, that address gender and human rights from an international, transnational, or comparative perspective.
 The selection committee will be multidisciplinary and international, comprising faculty from areas such as law, anthropology, literature, and government.

 ELIGIBILITY: To be eligible, an author must either be an enrolled student or have graduated from a university within the past year.
+May/June 2014 graduates are eligible.

 JUDGMENT CRITERIA: A panel of multidisciplinary and international faculty and professionals from fields such as law, government, anthropology, and literature will judge the papers anonymously.
 Previous committee members have included Helena Alviar (Associate Professor & Director of the Doctorate and Master's in Law Programs, Universidad de Los Andes), Hilary Charlesworth (Professor & Director of the Centre for International Governance and Justice, Australian National University), and Cecilia Medina (Professor & Director of the Human Rights Center, Universidad de Chile, and immediate past President, Inter-American Court of Human Rights).
 Relevant judgment factors include the strength and logic of the argument, depth of the analysis, originality and importance of intervention in the field, thoroughness and soundness of the research, quality of writing (clarity and organization), and formatting and citations.